 The Rx: "Taking the right vitamins to meet your individual needs is essential and it's important to do so under the supervision of medically trained experts," says Dr. Levitan, who suggests getting a personalized daily multivitamin that contains the right vitamins in the proper amounts based on who you are, your diet, lifestyle and health concerns.

 Most of us stretch before exercising in order to reduce potential injuries.
 However, Charles Odonkor, MD, Yale Medicine physiatrist, points out that stretching incorrectly without proper technique can cause more harm than good.
 "Stretching a muscle too far too fast can injure yourself," he explains.

-The Remedy Rx: Before you stretch, Dr. Odonkor suggests rolling out your muscles.
+The Rx: Before you stretch, Dr. Odonkor suggests rolling out your muscles.
 "This puts pressure on areas you're rolling and sends a message to the brain for that area to relax," he explains.
 Also, do a light warm activity such as jumping jacks, jogging, biking, walking for 5-10 minutes.